Orajo/sms-zilla/README.md

 See tests for more examples.

-See https://github.com/Orajo/zf-sms-zilla if you need ZendFramework 2 module for sending SMS.
+See https://github.com/Orajo/zf-sms-zilla if you need Laminas module for sending SMS.
 The module is based on this library.

 Author
 ------